TylerJost/TACC-Dockerfiles/README.md

 Once you have a running container, you can choose to start a Jupyter notebook if you wish.
 If you prefer to work in an editor such as VS Code, you must attach to a *running* container.
 To do so, first install the [Docker extension](https://code.visualstudio.com/docs/containers/overview).
 You can then start the extension, select the container, then select "Attach Visual Studio Code".

 ![](./media/containerAttach.png).

+*Note*: You will have to install extensions for VS Code inside the container that you might already have, more instructions can be found [here](containerAttach.png).
 ## Starting a container through TACC
 TACC uses singularity instead of Docker, so things are a bit different.
 To use singularity, first call the module with `module load tacc-singularity`.